Chandrakant 'CK' Isi

 Street Price: Rs 53,000

-If budget is a non-issue, the iPhone 5s is definitely one of the best phone for business users.
-For starters, the phone offers an elegant design.
-Despite its metal-clad body, the device manages to be incredibly light at 112 grams.
-The 4-inch phone offers excellent fit and finesse.
-Apple’s iOS not only brings tons of apps, but also delivers a no-nonsense UI.
-The Apple A7 chipset assures buttery smooth performance.
+If budget is a non-issue, the iPhone 6 is definitely one of the best phone for business users.
+Why not iPhone 6 Plus?
+Well, it is too big.
+Despite its metal-clad body, the device manages to be incredibly light at 129 grams.
+The 4.7-inch phone offers excellent fit and finesse.
+The Apple A8 chipset assures smooth performance.
 Both Microsoft and Google services are available for Apple’s platform, so you don’t have to worry about missing out on any mail client or cloud service.
-The Touch ID is a good addition to the existing security options (though it gives me a bad feeling).
-Last but not the least, the iPhone offers marathon battery life.
+The Touch ID is a good addition to the existing security options.
+Last, but not the least, the iPhone offers marathon battery life.

 Top Smartphones For Business Users